JackLeong99/WFC2D/README.md

     If not you need to go further back until one that had multiple options is reached and then continue from there.
     This requires an ordered list of collapsed tiles so that in case of failure it can read through these to find an appropriate place to start from.
     Implementing this in my algorithm is very doable however.
+        Update: Upon further research this a much bigger task than I thought and could be out of scope for this project, especially since it only increases the "effective" success rate of the algorithm (which is already good), but does not further my progress towards my prototype 3.

 Things to adress for achieving prototype 3:
     Without having looked at any examples of constraints beyond presetting certain tiles, my first instinct in achieving more logical generation is to add some kind of weighting to the random choices.